Today is Valentine’s Day! Here is what I think of Valentine’s Day.

-that’s a middle finger, in case you can’t tell. and a rather long one at that. right. i’m glad we got that out of the way.
+That’s a middle finger, in case you can’t tell.
+And a rather long one at that.
+Right.
+I’m glad we got that out of the way.

-It was one of the only experiences i’ve ever had where i said, “i know i could easily spend an insane amount of money, but i’d like to get something good while avoiding the need to scream profanities when it hits me how much money i ended up blowing,” and the person i said that to didn’t even attempt to sell me something more expensive than what i was looking for. i’ve already invested a considerable amount of money in a good stereo system, and i think it was well worth it, but i wanted to try to find something i could incorporate into the existing system without getting ridiculous. i’ve heard of some people spending upwards of eight thousand dollars just for a turntable/stylus/cartridge combo. eight thousand. dollars. that doesn’t include speakers, a preamp or anything else.
+It was one of the only experiences I’ve ever had where I said, “I know I could easily spend an insane amount of money, but I’d like to get something good while avoiding the need to scream profanities when it hits me how much money I ended up blowing,” and the person I said that to didn’t even attempt to sell me something more expensive than what I was looking for.
+I’ve already invested a considerable amount of money in a good stereo system, and I think it was well worth it, but I wanted to try to find something I could incorporate into the existing system without things getting ridiculous.
+I’ve heard of some people spending upwards of eight thousand dollars just for a turntable/stylus/cartridge combo.
+Eight thousand.
+Dollars.
+That doesn’t include speakers, a preamp or anything else.

-i ended up getting this thing instead:
+I ended up getting this thing instead.

-it actually matches up aesthetically with my system much better than the technics would have, so that was a nice little accidental acorn toss. better still was the fact that i ended up getting a turntable, stylus, cartridge, preamp/phono stage and even a record cleaning kit, all for less than i was expecting to spend on the turntable by itself. you say direct-drive, i say belt-drive. either one can drive just fine as far as I’m concerned.
+It matches up aesthetically with my system much better than the Technics would have, so that was a nice little accidental acorn toss.
+Better still, I ended up getting a turntable, stylus, cartridge, preamp/phono stage, and even a record cleaning kit, all for less than I was expecting to spend on the turntable by itself.
+You say direct-drive, I say belt-drive.
+Either one can drive just fine as far as I’m concerned.